KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 Immediate action items:

+1. **P3.1** — Add persistent caches for API responses and HEAD validations with expiration metadata (foundation for incremental checking and rate-limit reduction).
-1. Recommend `npm ci --omit=dev` when modules list devDependencies in instructions (P4.7).
+2. Recommend `npm ci --omit=dev` when modules list devDependencies in instructions (P4.7).
-2. Flag modules with multi-year inactivity that are not marked `outdated` and nudge maintainers to review status (P4.8).
+3. Flag modules with multi-year inactivity that are not marked `outdated` and nudge maintainers to review status (P4.8).
-3. Inspect Dependabot configs for schedule scope (quarterly cadence, production-only) and suggest adjustments (P4.9).
+4. Inspect Dependabot configs for schedule scope (quarterly cadence, production-only) and suggest adjustments (P4.9).

 ---